marcojalenyu/tcp-file-exchange/README.md

 #  A File Exchange System
-A basic TCP=IP messaging system.
+A basic TCP-IP messaging system.